killercho/world_chronicles/Description.md

 Other uses for the gold will be determined during the production of the game.

 # Weather and day changes
-The main gimic of the game is the dynamic weather and day changes.
+The main gimmick of the game is the dynamic weather and day changes.
 The game will have an active day and night cycle impacting the unit stats thus becoming a mechanic that needs to be mastered and offering more gameplay flexibility and diversity.
 The same can be said about the weather changes.
 There are a couple of main weather effects that change the stats of the units and affect them differently depending on the traits and race in a mostly positive way.
 Besides them there are some extreme weather conditions that impact all the players negatively.